 While content and link building are an integral part of SEO, we often forget about the technical aspects of SEO.
-You can spend thousands of dollars on your SEO, you can have the best content and very high quality backlinks from websites with high domain authority, but if your web page is not accessible to search engine bots, then your SEO efforts have zero value.
+You can spend thousands of dollars on your SEO, you can have the best content and very high-quality backlinks from websites with high domain authority, but if your web page is not accessible to search engine bots, then your SEO efforts have zero value.
 There could be more than one reason why the spiders can’t crawl and index your website.
-It’s not a surprising that in SEO audits, the first thing people check is the number of indexed pages.
+It’s not a surprise that in SEO audits, the first thing people check is the number of indexed pages.

 Technical SEO is not easy.
 It requires both SEO and programming knowledge.
-So before writing SEO optimized content, keep the technical SEO in your mind when you are developing your website.
+So before writing SEO-optimized content, keep the technical SEO in your mind when you are developing your website.